Password ManagerDeveloper Tools

 If OpenSSH Authentication Agent is not an option in the Services list, there is no need to disable the service.

-Enable the Bitwarden SSH agent on MacOS:
+Enable the Bitwarden SSH agent on macOS:

 1. Export the SSH_AUTH_SOCK variable and set it to bitwarden.ssh-agent.sock.
 In the following example, replace <user> with your username: